uvarc/rc-website/content/userinfo/globus.md

 3. This will leave the agent running on your laptop or workstation.
 Click on the agent icon (in the tray for Windows users, in the toolbar for MacOS users) to change your preferences or to see the web console.
 4. Your local workstation (or laptop) is now a Globus Endpoint.

-# Connect to Endpoints
+# Connect to Other Endpoints

+{{% callout %}}
-> **What is an endpoint?** - A Globus "endpoint" is any other computer running the Globus Connect software.
+**What is an endpoint?** - A Globus "endpoint" is any other computer running the Globus Connect software.
 An endpoint can be:

->
->* Your local workstation
+* Your local workstation
->* A department server
+* A department server
->* A "DTN" (Data Transfer Node) connected to Rivanna or elsewhere on the UVA campus, or
+* A "DTN" (Data Transfer Node) connected to Rivanna or elsewhere on the UVA campus, or
->* Your own laptop.
+* Your own laptop.

->
->You can even connect to remote endpoints at other universities, if you have been given permission.
+You can even connect to remote endpoints at other universities, if you have been given permission.
+{{% /callout %}}

-It is important to remember that you can connect to any two endpoints for file transfers. **One endpoint does not necessarily have to be your local computer**.
+It is important to remember that *you can connect to any two endpoints for file transfers*. **One endpoint does not necessarily have to be your local computer**.
 You could connect your lab/departmental server with the Rivanna DTN, for example, begin a large transfer, and then close the browser window.

 If one of your endpoints is managed by UVA, see **Request Access to Existing UVA Endpoints** below.